wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.3 =
+* Release of plugin w/ licensing logic
+* UI and code cleanup

 = 1.2 =
 * Added localization support for future translations.
 If you are interested in helping with translation please contact me!